-13 Explore the ways in which Keats presents the prospect of death in 'When I have fears that I may cease to be' and in one other poem.
+13 Explore how John Keats makes use of escapism in Ode to a Nightingale and in one other poem.
 You must relate your discussion to relevant contextual factors.

-14 Explore the ways in which the power of imagination is presented in On First Looking into Chapman's Homer and in one other poem.
+14 Explore the ways in which Keats presents the past in Ode on a Grecian Urn and in one other poem.
 You must relate your discussion to relevant contextual factors.